svank/constellation-sketcher/README.md

 * `ConstellationSketcher.setTwinkleAmplitude(twinkleAmplitude)`: Accepts a number which multiplies the amount stars change in magnitude when flickering.
 The default is `1`.

 * `ConstellationSketcher.setTwinkleTimescale(twinkleTimescale)`: Accepts a number of milliseconds.
 This is the time between updates to the twinkle-based changes in stellar magnitude.

+* `ConstellationSketcher.setSizeScale(sizeScale)`: Accepts a number which multiplies the widths of the stars that are drawn.
+The default is `1`.

 * `ConstellationSketcher.setSpeedScale(speedScale)`: Accepts a number which multiplies the speed at which lines grow during animation.
 The default is `1`.